-Remember: If you specify the number of iterations in the runtime settings then you have to set ‘Run until completion’ option in the controller scheduler for the test.
+Remember: If you specify the number of iterations in the runtime settings then you have to set the ‘Run until completion’ option in the controller scheduler for the test.
 In case you specify the duration of the test in the scheduler then the test will run for a specified period.

 2. Run Logic Tree:

 The run logic tree shows a tree structure of all the actions in the script.
 There are 3 predefined blocks which are Init, Run and End.
-The Init and End blocks execute only once during the test while Run block can be repeated.
+The Init and End blocks execute only once during the test while the Run block can be repeated.
 As mentioned above, an increase in the number of iterations will increase the repetition count of the Run block.
 You can also add extra blocks and additional actions under these predefined blocks.

-You can also assign the execution percentage to a particular action by selecting ‘Random’ run logic option.
+You can also assign the execution percentage to a particular action by selecting the ‘Random’ run logic option.
 Refer to the below screenshot.

 Note: If you divide the flow into blocks and select ‘Random’ as a ‘Run Logic’ then make sure the sum of the percentage of all the blocks should be 100.
 You can change the percentage of the block using Group Properties.